raulghiurau/junia/_posts/2020-04-14-marketing-return-on-investment.md

 category: marketing
 tags: Consulting, tags
 image: /img/assets/roi.jpg
+published: false
 ---

 The one thing that every business owner wants is to know what will my return be from hiring a marketing consultant?

 This is an important question because you want to get what you pay for.